julioacontreras/sintra/README.md

 ## Why?

-In a world with constants changing the project help to create a MVP (Minimal viable product)
+In a world with constants changing this project come to give a possiblity to create MVP (Minimal viable product) in a easy way

+**Beneficts**

 * Select the services you need
 * Extend services